talwrii/clixpath/README.md

 It's distinguishing features are intended ease of use, and producing output that can be parsed programmatically.

-Tested with python 2.7 and python 3.5
+Tested with Python 2.7 and Python 3.5.

 # Installing